 What is this for?

 The Autistic People of Color Fund provides direct financial support to autistic people of color through individual microgrants between $100 to $500.
+We support autistic youth and adults of color.
+We are NOT a family support fund.

 Will the covid-19 pandemic affect the Fund?